Heavyblade/payu_payments/README.md

 ## Usage

-All the clases work as a simple crud objects, the models also have a basic attributes validations.
+All the clases work as a simple CRUD objects, the models also have a basic attributes validations.

 ### Clients

-Create clients:
+To perform transactions with the API an entity representing the custormer needs to be created, this entity is de Client and can be created and updated using the PayuPayments::Client class.

 ```ruby
   @client = PayuPayments::Client.new(:fullName => "john Doe", :email => "johndoe@gmail.com")